200Puls/darksky-forecast-api/README.md

 * darksky-forecast-api is a Java library to access the [darksky.net](https://darksky.net) weather API
 * **No dependencies** for the The base library.
-* You can pipe the response to the **JSON framework** of choice.
-For Jackson users there is **darksky-forecast-api-jackson** to get the Forecast parsed as Java beans.
+* You can pipe the response to the **JSON framework** of choice or use it directly as String, Stream or byte[] (e.g. poxying)
+* For Jackson users there is **darksky-forecast-api-jackson** to get the Forecast parsed as Java beans.
 This library includes the base library as dependency.
 * deployed to Maven Central
 * Javadoc available: https://200puls.github.io/darksky-forecast-api/
 * Java 9 module names configured in release version for stable module names.
 Preview version of full Java 9 support in branch https://github.com/200Puls/darksky-forecast-api/tree/java9